Glossary & Acronym Guide

 The amount that must be paid by the covered individual before the plan begins to make any payments.
 For example, if a covered individual has a $100 annual deductible, the plan makes no payments until at least $101 in eligible claims are processed.
 Deductibles usually apply per plan year.

 Copayments typically do not apply toward the deductible, while coinsurance payments usually do.
 Generally, HMOs do not have deductibles.

 Denominational Health Plan.
-A Church-wide program of healthcare benefit plans authorized by General Convention and administered by The Church Pension Fund, with benefits provided through The Episcopal Church Medical Trust (the Medical Trust).
+A Church-wide program of healthcare benefit plans authorized by General Convention and administered by The Church Pension Fund (CPF), with benefits provided through the Medical Trust.

 Cigna Dental and Orthodontia Plan

 Explanation of Benefits.
 An Explanation of Benefits (commonly referred to as an EOB form) is a statement sent to covered individuals explaining what medical treatment and/or services were paid for on their behalf.